-- At Thomas Jones school we pride ourselves on knowing every child very well.
-We believe that the wellbeing of all our pupils is crucial in enabling them to do their very best.
+- At Thomas Jones School, we pride ourselves on knowing every child very well.
+We believe that the well-being of all our pupils is crucial in enabling them to do their very best.
 Members of staff take this aspect of school life very seriously and are available to provide support to match your child's needs. - You can be confident that your child's class teacher, the SENDCo and Head teacher give particular attention, time and effort to every child.
-You should also feel free to contact your child's class teacher if you have any concerns. - Thomas Jones is an inclusive school and committed to providing equal opportunities for all children. - When necessary, we will make reasonable adjustments to ensure that children with SEN and/or disabilities are included in all activities. - You should also feel free to contact your child's class teacher if you have any concerns.
+You should also feel free to contact your child's class teacher if you have any concerns.